visual-framework/vf-core/components/vf-back-to-top/README.md

 ## About

+Takes user to top of the current page or to the target element.
-This component appears on page (usually on right bottom) once user scrolls down to 100% of the page height.
+Floating variant of this component appears at right bottom of page once user scrolls down to 100% of the page height.
-It allows users to click on a button labelled "Back to top" or similar, and take user to top of page.
+Inline variant can be placed anywhere, see usage for details and recommendation.
 ## Usage

-Its recommended that use floating variant of this component, which appears at the bottom right of page.
+Floating variant is recommended for this component, which appears floating at the bottom right of page.
 If you need an inline variant, only use on link - multiple "back to top" links are [not usable](https://www.nngroup.com/articles/back-to-top).

 ## Install